vergecurrency/verge/doc/pos-consensus-draft.md

 Evidence affects consensus only after inclusion in a valid block.
 The offending bond becomes ineligible at the first block of the next epoch and remains locked against withdrawal and staking for 20,160 blocks.
 Evidence already applied for a bond and offense is idempotent.
 Conflicting or malformed evidence is rejected before expensive signature checks where possible.

+Transactions spending a withdrawal-locked bond are rejected from the mempool.
+When newly included evidence activates a lock, any conflicting mempool spend and all of its descendants are evicted so stale withdrawals cannot poison subsequent PoS block templates.

 The initial implementation uses an eligibility lockout rather than destruction of principal.
 Monetary slashing remains out of scope until it has been independently designed and audited.

 ## Mandatory Security Modernization